 Parks play a major role in our childhood memories for many of us.
 We’re probably aware, to some extent, that the parks where we spent most of our childhood made an impact on who we are today.
 The parks in Bangalore are a crucial part of the community and help benefit our physical as well as psychological health.
 They also have a significant impact on the happiness of everyone in the neighbourhood.

 The trees in parks help remove a wide variety of pollutants from the air.
 Each park has its own ecosystem which provides important habitats for many animals.
-Parks help improve the economy of the city as it attracts tourists, fills hotel rooms and invites customers to use local restaurants and stores.
+Parks help improve the economy of the city as it attracts tourists, fill hotel rooms, and invite customers to use local restaurants and stores.
 It can even be used to hold concerts, festivals, and athletics events, bringing an additional boost to the local economy.
 In fact, parks should be a major part of any city planning going forward and are crucial to healthy development in our city.

 When visiting parks in Bangalore, we must do our part in being a responsible traveller by following the rules and regulations.
 We should also remind fellow visitors to do so by politely reminding them to contribute to the continued preservation of the place.
 Here are some tips to help you travel better while visiting the gardens and parks in Bangalore: